Project-File/Vehicle-Identification-Speed-Detection/README.md

 ### Publication:

-Read more about the project at:
+Read more about the project at : https://www.jetir.org/papers/JETIR2105673.pdf